Find a Registered Dental Hygienist

 1. by surgical removal

-2. for involvement of lymph nodes by
+2. for involvement of lymph nodes and/or distant sites by

 1. chemotherapy (CDHO Advisory) with particular types of medications